NormanDunbar/libAnaComp/README.md

 * ADMUX, bits MUX2, MUX1 and MUX0.
 * ACSR, bits ACD, ACI, ACIE, ACBG, ACIS0 and ACIS1.

+## Documentation
+There is a documentation file in the `docs` folder on disc after you have unzipped the zip file.
+You can access it online [by clicking here](docs/LibAnaComp.md) or the PDF version [by clicking here](docs/LibAnaComp.pdf)

 ## Installation

 ### The Arduino IDE